thejpster/monotron/README.md

 ### UART

-Monotron uses UART0 on the Stellaris Launchpad, which is convered to USB Serial by the on-board companion chip.
+Monotron uses UART0 on the Stellaris Launchpad, which is converted to USB Serial by the on-board companion chip.
 Connect with your favourite Serial terminal at 115,200bps.